May 22, 2012

 Some students may need a long break in order to recover after undergrad but six months was more than enough time for me to realize that I am not one of those students!
 I have a full-time job but it does not even come close to comparing to what I experienced as an undergrad.
 I know that I am not ready to begin my journey in law school so I decided to pursue a master’s degree to compensate for the chaotic state that my mind has been in since I took my last final exam.
 Wish me luck!

 Jessica Seals is recent graduate of the University of Memphis, where she majored in political science and minored in English.
 She was the secretary of the Pre-Law Society, the philanthropy chair of the Phi Kappa Phi Student Council and a member of Professional Assertive United Sisters of Excellence (PAUSE), Golden Key Honor Society, Alpha Lambda Delta Honor Society, Sigma Alpha Lambda Honor Society and Black Scholars Unlimited.
-Jessica will be back at Memphis this fall to begin working toward her master’s degree in political science this fall; she ultimately hopes to attend law school.
+As she prepares for law school, Jessica will continue to tutor and volunteer in her community.

 Scholarships.comTM All Rights Reserved